-2. Governments and Society want their puppets (we, the controlled individuals) to dance on a string with rubber stamp values (approval from Government and Society, the elite, impressed upon us, the puppets) with their sense of conformity, their sense of behavior.
+2. Governments and Society want their puppets (we, the controlled individuals) to dance on a string with rubber stamp values (Approval from Government and Society or the elite, as they are called.
+Human cattle must be impressed upon “us, the puppets”) with their sense of conformity, their sense of behavior.

 3. The Prisoner states that Government and Society robs the Individual of the most important thing in their lives, their INDIVIDUALITY.

 On the outside, individuals are lost automatons just going through the motions of living but underneath there is a deep, deep hatred for what the Government and Society have done to them.
 The first chance individuals get to attack Government and Society they do it.
 The result, more than half of prisoners go back to prison (as described in the film clip).
 In other words, people, in general, will return to conformity (their own internal prison) because of the impossibility to be an individual in society.
 In other words most give up, most conform.
 No one wants to make waves.